astronomer/docs/astro/best-practices/deploy-with-api.md

 DEPLOY_ID=$(echo $CREATE_DEPLOY | jq -r '.id')

-# If only DAGs changed deploy only the DAGs in your 'dags' folder to your Deployment
+# Step 3: If only DAGs changed deploy only the DAGs in your 'dags' folder to your Deployment
 if [ $dags_only == 1 ]
 then
 	# Upload dags tar file